 These are an exciting option when the views from a garden are less than spectacular and the pool itself needs to be the centre of attention.

-The perimeter trough is drained by a network of gravity fed downpipes that take the water to a central collection tank that provides the buffer water storage normally provided by the collection trough in a conventional infinity pool.
-The cost of a deck level pool will be more than the cost of an infinity pool of the same size with the infinity edge along one long side.
+The perimeter gutter is drained by a network of gravity fed downpipes that take the water to a central collection tank that acts as a balance tank that holds the water displaced when swimmers enter the pool.
+This provides the buffer water storage normally provided by the collection trough in a conventional infinity edge pool.

-The additional cost of an infinity edge pool arises mainly from the provision of:
+The additional cost of an infinity edge or deck level pool arises mainly from the provision of:

-The additional operating costs of either an infinity or deck level pool will not be that high because the big pump needed to run the infinity edge system will only operate when the pool is in use.
+The additional operating costs of either an infinity or deck level pool will not be high because the larger pump needed to run the infinity edge / deck level system will only operate when the pool is in use.
 The extra costs will be incurred from:

-The total additional operating cost is difficult to assess accurately because it does depend on so many variables but it will certainly be less than the cost of heating a conventional pool of the same size using a heat pump.
+The total additional operating cost is difficult to assess accurately because it does depend on so many variables but it should only be a few hundred pounds per annum.

-The development of infinity pools has coincided with the increase in a new trend towards designer pools that are now often seen at exclusive properties and on magazine covers.
-Many people have property in an ideal location for the installation of an infinity edge pool even more have gardens that would benefit from a mirror pool and I hope this article encourages the development of both.
+The development of deck level pools has coincided with the increase in a new trend towards designer pools that are now often seen at exclusive properties and on magazine covers.
+Many people have property that would benefit from the installation of an infinity edge or deck level pool and we hope thst this web page encourages the development of both.